-- (58) Council Directive 92/85/EEC of 19 October 1992 on the introduction of measures to encourage improvements in the safety and health at work of pregnant workers and workers who have recently given birth or are breast-feeding (10th individual directive within the meaning of Article 16(1) of Directive 89/391/EEC) (OJ 1992 L 348, p.
+Council Directive 92/85/EEC of 19 October 1992 on the introduction of measures to encourage improvements in the safety and health at work of pregnant workers and workers who have recently given birth or are breastfeeding (tenth individual Directive within the meaning of Article 16(1) of Directive 89/391/EEC) (OJ 1992 L 348, p.
 1).
-Other decisions of the Court relating to this directive are presented in section XIV 'Social policy'. - (59) Directive 98/5/EC of the European Parliament and of the Council of 16 February 1998 to facilitate practice of the profession of lawyer on a permanent basis in a Member State other than that in which the qualification was obtained (OJ 1998 L 77, p.
-36).
+Other decisions of the Court relating to this directive are presented in section XIV 'Social Policy'.

-concluded that neither the fact that a national of a Member State who has obtained a university degree in that State travels to another Member State, in order to acquire there the professional qualification of lawyer, and subsequently returns to the Member State of which he is a national in order to practise the profession of lawyer under the professional title obtained in the Member State where that qualification was acquired, nor the fact that that national has chosen to acquire a professional qualification in a Member State other than that in which he resides, in order to benefit there from more favourable legislation, is sufficient ground to conclude that there is an abuse of rights (60).
+profession is inherent in the exercise, in a single market, of the fundamental freedoms guaranteed by the Treaties.
+Accordingly, the Court concluded that neither the fact that a national of a Member State who has obtained a university degree in that State travels to another Member State, in order to acquire there the professional qualification of lawyer, and subsequently returns to the Member State of which he is a national in order to practise the profession of lawyer under the professional title obtained in the Member State where that qualification was acquired, nor the fact that that national has chosen to acquire a professional qualification in a Member State other than that in which he resides, in order to benefit there from more favourable legislation, is sufficient ground to conclude that there is an abuse of rights.
+60